(844) 786-8229 info@quotacy.com

 This situation exists when one individual can prove that the death of another individual would affect the person financially.

-For example, spouses typically rely on one another’s income.
-One spouse has an insurable interest on the other spouse.
-Your neighbor does not depend on your income, therefore, he or she does not have an insurable interest and could not purchase life insurance on you.
+For example, spouses typically rely on one another’s income; therefore, one spouse has an insurable interest in the other spouse.
+Conversely, your neighbor is not financially dependent on your income, they lack insurable interest and cannot obtain life insurance on you.

 Inforce